 - If your dog is unable to walk and your vet has also told you that he is so severely-affected that he has “no deep pain” (grade 5) then click here.

 The above three links include information on treatment options, more specific home care requirements, problems to watch out for, and a typical timescale of recovery.

-Above: Your dog may come home unable to walk, in which case you should be taught how to support his rear end with a hindquarter sling.
-If you’re unsure, then ask your dog’s neurology nurse, physiotherapist or perhaps a standard vet nurse or vet (Image: Bella courtesy of J.Austin)
+Above: Your dog may come home unable to walk, in which case you should be taught how to support their rear end with a hindquarter sling.
+If you’re unsure, ask your dog’s neurology nurse, physiotherapist or perhaps a standard vet nurse or vet (Image: Bella courtesy of J.Austin)

 The physiotherapist or rehabilitation specialist can help you get started with a safe home care routine, including sling-walking if required, and can build these basic activities up into safe exercises to improve your dog’s recovery.
 From the first week of recovery, look for a canine physiotherapist experienced in working with neurological patients, and let them know what kind of help you’re looking for when you book.
 Some physiotherapists focus mostly on exercises for late recovery, while others can give very useful advice and practical support from day one.

 To best help your dog recover, one of the most important people is you, the dog’s owner.
 You will no doubt find yourself busy caring for your dog at home during the weeks to months of recovery.
 It can feel daunting at first, but many dog owners do a fantastic job once they learn what to do.
 Most owners of IVDD dogs have plenty of things that they’re unsure about at first.
 If you have any questions, note them down and be sure to ask your dog’s vet, nurse or physiotherapist.